An Introduction to String Newton-Cartan Holography and Integrability: Structures of the non-relativistic string action

-This condition is perfectly fine for the specific case of NR strings in SNC AdS$_5\times$S$^5$ that we will be interested in this review.
-However, it was noticed from the analysis of the supergravity \cite{Bergshoeff:2021bmc}, the limit approach \cite{Bergshoeff:2019pij}, the null-reduction approach \cite{Harmark:2018cdl}, and from beta function computations \cite{Yan:2021lbe, Gomis:2019zyu, Gallegos:2019icg, Yan:2019xsf}, that this condition is too restrictive.
-Indeed, this torsionless condition can be removed by fixing a St\"uckelberg-type symmetry of the NR action.
+Moreover, the transformation associated with $Z_A$ is a symmetry only if the torsionless condition \eqref{torsionless_constraint} holds.
+This condition is fulfilled in the case of NR strings in SNC AdS$_5\times$S$^5$ that will be of interest in this review.
+However, it was noticed from the analysis of the supergravity \cite{Bergshoeff:2021bmc}, the limit approach \cite{Bergshoeff:2019pij}, the null-reduction approach \cite{Harmark:2018cdl}, and from beta function computations \cite{Gomis:2019zyu, Gallegos:2019icg, Yan:2021lbe, Yan:2019xsf}, that this condition is too restrictive.
+It turns out that the torsionless condition can be removed by fixing a St\"uckelberg-type symmetry of the NR action.

 The NR action has a St\"uckelberg-type symmetry \cite{Bergshoeff:2019pij, Harmark:2019upf, Bidussi:2021ujm}.
 This is due to the fact that there is an ambiguity in defining a $c$-expansion of the relativistic vielbein.
 In the string action \eqref{NR_NG}, this ambiguity translates into the invariance under the following transformation,